ananaue/AHKUtils/readme.md

 ## Installation on Windows

 This repo includes both AHK V1.1 and V2 versions of this script.
 If you do not have either installed, I recommend first installing V2.
-If you later com across a V1.1 script to run, AHK will allow you to automatically download and install V1.1 alongside your V2 install.
+If you later come across a V1.1 script to run, AHK will allow you to automatically download and install V1.1 alongside your V2 install.

 1. Download and install [AutoHotKey](https://www.autohotkey.com/).
 2. Download either all_V1.1.ahk or all_V2.ahk, depending on your version of AHK.
 3. Right click the script in Explorer and select edit to make any desired changes.
 If you would like to run the script now, double click the script.
 To stop it, right click it in the system tray and select Exit.
 4. To have the script lauch at startup, paste a shortcut to the script in the Startup folder (%appdata%\Microsoft\Windows\Start Menu\Programs\Startup).
-You can get to this folder quickly by running Win + R, then entering <kbd>shell:startup</kbd> and pressing enter.
+You can get to this folder quickly by running Win + R, entering <kbd>shell:startup</kbd>, and then pressing Enter.

 The [AHK docs](https://www.autohotkey.com/docs/) are helpful for troubleshooting.